Saul-Mirone/saul-mirone.github.io/content/blog/a-complete-guide-to-typescript-decorator/index.md

 new Foo().foo; // Property 'foo' does not exist on type 'Foo'
 ```

-This is [a well-known issue](https://github.com/microsoft/TypeScript/issues/4881) in typescript.
+This is [a well-known issue](https://github.com/microsoft/TypeScript/issues/4881) in Typescript.
 What we can do for now is to provide a class with type information to be extended by the target class:

 ```typescript